VOCES VERBI

 In the Bible, we have a unique treasure, because in it, “men moved by the Holy Spirit spoke from God.”
 And yet, are we really appreciating the Word of God as we should?
 St. Jerome said that “ignorance of the Scriptures is ignorance of Christ.”
 On the other hand, frequent reading of Scripture teaches us the “excellent knowledge of Jesus Christ” (Phil.
 3:8).
 Br.
 Jacobs presents on what the Catholic Church teaches about this sacred Word of God and how we as Christians can benefit from it.

-On the Second Sunday of Easter the Church celebrates Divine Mercy Sunday, a feast our Lord specifically asked for in a series of revelations to St. Faustina which was instituted by St. John Paul II in the year 2000.
+On the Second Sunday of Easter the Church celebrates Divine Mercy Sunday, a feast our Lord specifically asked for to St. Faustina which was instituted by St. John Paul II in the year 2000.
 Every year this Feast, as well as the whole Octave of Easter, highlights God’s great mercy and love for us.

 But what exactly is Divine Mercy?
 And how does it (or should it) change my life?